aws-ia/ecs-blueprints/examples/core-infra/README.md

     - 1 NAT gateway (and 1 EIP)
     - 2 Routing tables (and needed routes)
     - 3 public subnets, 1 per AZ.
 If a region has less than 3 AZs it will create same number of public subnets as AZs.
     - 3 private subnets, 1 per AZ.
-If a region has less than 3 AZs it will create same number of public subnets as AZs.
+If a region has less than 3 AZs it will create same number of private subnets as AZs.
 - ECS
     - 1 ECS Cluster with AWS CloudWatch Container Insights enabled.
 - IAM